 \begin{corollary} Suppose that $\tu \in F$ is feasible and B-stationary.
 Consider $V \subseteq \set{1, \ldots, \nvertices}$ such that $\constantsimplices{\tu} \subseteq \coveredsimplices{V}$.
 Then

 \end{corollary} \begin{proof} The assumptions on~$V$ imply that

 so $V \in \cV(\tu)$ holds, and the result immediately follows from \cref{theorem:B-stationarity:explicit-description}. \end{proof}

-In case the cardinality constraint is active at~$\tu$ in a relaxed sense that takes the discrete mesh structure into account, a situation we refer to as exact feasibility, we can further refine the characterization of B-stationarity in \cref{theorem:B-stationarity:explicit-description} as exact feasibility does not allow for any additional non-constant behavior. \begin{definition}[Exact feasibility] \skipline Let $K \in \interval[][]{0}{\mu(\Omega)}$.
+In case the cardinality constraint is active at~$\tu$ in a relaxed sense that takes the discrete mesh structure into account, we can further refine the characterization of B-stationarity in \cref{theorem:B-stationarity:explicit-description}.
+We refer to this situation as exact feasibility, and it does not allow for any additional non-constant behavior. \begin{definition}[Exact feasibility] \skipline Let $K \in \interval[][]{0}{\mu(\Omega)}$.
 We say that $\tu \in F$ is exactly feasible with respect to the constraint $\norm{\sumOfSquaredDifferences{\tu}}_{0,\nu} \le K$ if

 holds for all $i \in \constantsimplices{\tu}$. \end{definition}

 \begin{corollary}[Characterization of $B$-stationarity in the exactly feasible case] Let $\tu \in F$ be exactly feasible.
 Then $\tu$ is a B-stationary point of \eqref{eq:general-problem:discrete} if and only if